 For more information phone the centre on (08) 9286 8676 or visit www.westcoastcommunity.com.au

-The Town of Claremont in conjunction with the Heart Foundation coordinates a local walk every Thursday morning for seniors and locals in the community.
-The walks are based at Lake Claremont but occasionally the group meets at the Town of Claremont administration building and walks towards the foreshore.
+The Town of Claremont, in conjunction with the Heart Foundation, coordinates a local walk every Thursday morning for seniors and locals in the community.

-If you are interested in joining the Claremont Cruisers contact the Town on 9285 4300 or firstname.lastname@example.org.
+If you're interested in joining the Claremont Cruisers Walking Group, please contact the Town on 9285 4300 or email@example.com.

 The Town runs a number of youth events through out the year.
 To find out what's on click here